HD60Hz/squad-lab1-store/README.md

                 conn.sendall(f'You requested : {command.decode("utf-8").strip()}\n'.encode('utf-8'))
 ```

 The thread can be started in the main function.
-We use the daemon mode to allow the program to exit without waiting for these thread (We dont care if they are kill suddenly)
+We use the daemon mode to allow the program to exit without waiting for these thread (We don't care if they are kill suddenly)

 ```python
 ...